 Show off – Yes, it’s your special day.
 But no, you’re not allowed to show off about it.
-Be conscious there’s single girls out there.
-Be self-depreciating & be humble.
+Be conscious there are single girls out there.
+Be self-deprecating & be humble.
 Don’t do a Paltrow.
 Instead, channel Jennifer Aniston and be the rocking hot girl who everyone still likes.

-Be afraid to use cue cards – Try to memorise the speech but dont be afraid to use notes on the day (your brain will be scrambled).
+Be afraid to use cue cards – Try to memorise the speech, but don’t be scared to use notes on the day (your brain will be scrambled).